Tessellation Module (-T)

 -loadtess <tess_file>

-Load a tessellation from a Tessellation File (.tess).
+Load a tessellation from a Tessellation File (.tess), a Wavefront OBJ file (.obj) or an OpenVolumeMesh OVM file (.ovm).

 Default value: -.